zzfima/DesignPatternEveryDay/CreationalDesignPatterns/Factory/Factory/Theory.md

 we get an object of a similar type based on the parameter we pass.

 ## What is the Problem of the above code implementation?
-The above code implementation introduces the following problems
+The above code implementation introduces the following problems:

 First, the tight coupling between the client class (Program) and Product Class (MoneyBack, Titanium, and Platinum).

 Secondly, if we add a new Credit Card, then also we need to modify the Main method by adding an extra if-else condition which not only overheads in the development but also in the testing process